roura356a/csk/intl.en-US/Solutions/Deep learning solution/Training/Use Arena to submit distributed PyTorch training jobs.md

     accuracy=0.9904
     ```

-    You can run the `arena logs $job_name -f` command to print the job log in real time and run the `arena logs $job_name -t N` command to print N lines from the bottom of the log.
-You can also run the `arena logs --help` command to query parameters for printing logs.
+    You can run the `arena logs $job_name -f` command to print the log of the job in real time and run the `arena logs $job_name -t N` command to print N lines from the bottom of the log.
+You can also run the `arena logs --help` command to query parameters for printing log.

     The following sample code provides an example on how to print N lines from the bottom of the log:

     ```
     arena logs pytorch-dist -t 5
     ```

+    Expected output:

     ```
     Train Epoch: 10 [58880/60000 (98%)] loss=0.0106